 For further explanation I will use ETH/BTC combination so you can follow easily.

-Whenever you trade pair you choose what you will do with base unit.
+Whenever you trade pair in Forex you choose what you will do with base unit.
 Will you buy, sell or you will hear someone say “go long”(buy) or “go short”(sell).
 Whatever you do to base unit you will do opposite to quote unit.
 If you buy base unit you will sell quote unit in same trade.

 When you see trading pair ETH/BTC on the trading platform, first currency in the trading pair is currency which you buy or sell when trade is open.
 To buy or sell base currency you need to have an account on exchange platform to make a trade.
 Before you open trade with buy or sell order you have to decide which amount to trade.